Ok as some of you have seen the carnage that was Mardi Gras, you would have noticed

 However I have something to confess, although the whole point of this

 the parade and celebrate mardi Gras, I did neither!
 Sorry lord Ben Cohen (the gay man's

 champion in the form of a ridiculously good looking straight dude).

-I should have been out campaigning and cheering the Gay BLT masses on in our constant
+I should have been out campaigning and cheering the Gay BLT masses on

 battle to get acceptance in a society, which basically needs us as well as we need them.